 The Wyoming Medical Society (WMS) Wyoming Leaders in Medicine Physician Leadership Academy offers Wyoming physicians the opportunity to learn more about the healthcare landscape in Wyoming, while receiving high-level training in leadership and advanced critical thinking skills.
 The seven-session program provides the opportunity for physicians to travel to multiple Wyoming communities and connect with providers and hospitals located within the communities as well as allow for observation and debate on the various healthcare delivery models and public policy.

-Q. How is the program curriculum designed to improve the wellbeing and leadership skills of Wyoming physicians?
+Q. How is the program curriculum designed to improve the wellness and leadership skills of Wyoming physicians?
 Please share a few examples.

 The Wyoming Medical Society has contracted with FutureSYNC International, an executive coaching firm in Montana, which was key in the development of the Montana Medical Association’s successful physician leadership program.
 FutureSYNC, with direction from the program’s Advisory Council, developed modules to provide physicians with the tools and skills necessary to engage their communities and effectively influence the future of healthcare.

 - Team Engagement Strategies

 - Generations Working Together

 Q. How can Wyoming physicians join the program?
 Please share the estimated time commitment to complete this program.

 Each year, program dates will be announced at the WMS Annual Meeting, with an application period opening up afterward in early February.
 The request for applications will be published on the WMS website.
 The program commitment consists of one Friday and Saturday each month for the months of September, October, November, January, February, March and April.
 Saturday sessions end in the early afternoon, allowing participants to return home by the evening.

 Q. What are your short-term and long-term goals for this program?